Projector Lamp FAQ

 Can I Touch a Projector Lamp?

 It is important to know that projector lamps are similar to halogen lamps, but not identical.
-Halogen lamps strictly cannot be touched because the oil from the hands will create hotspots on the halogen lamp and cause it to fail.
+Halogen lamps strictly cannot be touched because the oil from your hands will create hotspots on the halogen lamp and cause it to fail.
 Projector lamp globes can be touched, but we recommend that you handle them as little as possible or not at all.

 MyProjectorLamps recommends that the inside of the projector lamp globe or the reflector surrounding the ARC tube is not touched.
 Touching this area will cause hot spots to form on the reflector, which will also destabilize your projector lamp performance.

 Touching the outside of the globe or reflector is possible and will only cause little damage to the life or performance of the projector lamp.
 MyProjectorLamps recommends against touching the outside of the quartz globe.
-If the quartz globe must be touched, we recommend cleaning the hands.
+If the quartz globe must be touched, we recommend cleaning your hands.
 If you do have extremely sweaty hands or you do not wish to handle the lamp at all, we suggest wearing a pair of white cotton gloves while handling the projector lamp.

 If I Buy and Install Projector Lamps in Different Countries, Will It Still Work?